howdyai/botkit/readme-facebook.md

 bot.replyWithTyping(message, 'Hello there, my friend!');
 ```

+## "Get Started" Button

+Facebook Bots have the ability to display a welcome screen before any message is sent.
+The Welcome Screen can display a Get Started button.
+When this button is tapped, Facebook will send a postback and in it deliver the person's page-scoped ID (PSID).
+You can then present a personalized message to greet the user or present buttons to prompt him or her to take an action.

+To use this ability `botkit` exposes two methods on facebook bots

+* `setGetStartedPayload(get_started_payload, callback_function)` - calling this will set `get_started_payload` as the payload (i.e. message) that the user will send as a message when clicking the "Get Started" button on the bot's screen in Facebook.
+It will also call `callback_function` on the response for the request to set the payload.
+* `deleteGetStartedPayload(callback_function)` - calling this will cancel any setting made for the welcome "Get Started" screen for the bot.

 ## Use BotKit for Facebook Messenger with an Express web server
 Instead of the web server generated with setupWebserver(), it is possible to use a different web server to receive webhooks, as well as serving web pages.